 What do flossing, fluoride and the COVID-19 vaccine have in common?
 Preventing disease.

 Your dentist cares for your mouth because your oral health is essential to your overall health.
-Throughout the COVID-19 pandemic, your dentist has been working to put your health and safety first by taking extra steps to prevent the spread of COVID-19 in the dental office.
+Since the early days of the COVID-19 pandemic, your dentist has been working to put your health and safety first by taking extra steps to prevent the spread of COVID-19 in the dental office.

 1. The Vaccines are Safe and Effective

+Anyone 6 months or older can get the vaccine.
 As doctors of oral health, credible scientific information is important to us when recommending treatments for our patients.
 While these vaccines were developed in a shorter time frame than some other vaccines, it’s important to know that the science behind them was not rushed.
-And by mid-November, 193 million people in the US were fully vaccinated.
+And as of September 2023, 230 million people in the US (69.5% of the population) have been fully vaccinated.

 2. The Vaccine Won’t Make You Sick, But It Does Have Some Side Effects